umbraco/UmbracoDocs/14/umbraco-commerce/tutorials/getting-started-with-commerce.md

 1. Navigate to the **Settings** section.
 2. Go to **Payment Methods** under the Store.
 3. Click **Create Payment Method**.
 4. Select a payment provider from the list.
-For Example: *Zero Value*.
+For example: *Zero Value*.
 5. Enter a **Name** for the payment method.
 For example: *Zero Payment*.
 6. Configure the payment method as per your requirements.